Frequently asked questions

 - On the 29th of July 2022, Ukraine terminated its bilateral agreement with Belarus on inland navigation which, without directly mentioning the E40 waterway, laid the groundwork for its implementation.

-- In July 2022 the European Commission adopted an indicative TEN-T map for Ukraine which includes most of the Ukrainian section of E40 (from Kherson to the Pripyat River in the Chernobyl Exclusion Zone).
+- In July 2022 the European Commission adopted an indicative TEN-T map for Ukraine which includes most of the Ukrainian section of E40 (from Kherson to the Pripyat River in the Chornobyl Exclusion Zone).
 It is very hard to understand the rationale for inclusion of the Kyiv reservoir and the first 14 km of the Pripyat River.

 - In November 2022, an agreement on inland navigation was signed between the governments of Belarus and Russia.
 This agreement allows Russian vessels to use the waterways of Belarus.
 This is part of the current political situation in the region which makes joint Ukrainian-Belarusian navigation on the Pripyat River highly unlikely.